qcri-social/AIDR/Ownership-and-management.md

 QCRI ownership includes:

 1. Product definition and scope
-1. Product roadmap
+2. Product roadmap
-1. System architecture
+3. System architecture
-1. Database schemata
+4. Database schemata
-1. User experience and interface design
+5. User experience and interface design

 Specific project roles are as follows:

-1. Jaideep is the product owner for AIDR/MM and delegates this role in Ji for day-to-day activities.
+1. Jaideep is the product owner for AIDR/MM
+2. Jaideep delegates this role in Ji for day-to-day activities.
-1. Ji is the product manager for AIDR/MM.
+3. Ji is the product manager for AIDR/MM.
-1. Imran is the scientific lead for AIDR/MM.
+4. Imran is the scientific lead for AIDR/MM.